zgospodinov/IndexedDBDemo/README.md

 # IndexedDBDemo

-IndexedDBDemo represents a simple JavaScript Module.
+#### IndexedDBDemo represents a simple JavaScript Module, that wrapps the IndexedDB API

 The module consists of main CRUD methods
 * Create object